salahnomad/salahnomad.github.io/content/digital-compass/nomad-destinations/canary-melon-compass-nomad-destinations/index.md

 ### Epilogue: The Nomad's True North

-Those twenty **melons from Ksar El-Kébir** now live in my philosophy like Axarquía's **millennial olive trees**—their roots my anchor, branches my reach.
-They taught me what no spreadsheet could, and their wisdom is a practical application of the core principles I outline in my foundational text on **[the philosophy of Rooted Nomadism](/about/philosophy/rooted-nomadism-philosophy/)**.
+Those twenty **melons from Ksar El-Kébir** now live in my philosophy like Axarquía's **millennial olive trees**.
+They taught me what no spreadsheet could, and their wisdom is a direct result of the **[origin of my philosophy of place, which began during the pandemic crisis](/about/story/olive-trees-and-algorithms/)**.

 > "We find home not by searching maps,
 > but by recognizing landscapes that remember us